Vectorstore/vectorstore-python-sdk/README.md

 #### Example code

 The example code is located in examples/us_states_metadata_filtering.py, which generates random vectors and metadata (one of US state).
 In its main function, it shows the steps: create an index, index vectors and query.
+Before running the code, please fill variables "API_KEY" and "test_index_name", which are marked as TODO.
+If those two variables are not assigned, the exception is raised with a corresponding error message.

 If you have any questions, please shoot an email to xiejuncs@gmail.com